ACCESS-NRI/MED-live-diagnostics/README.rst

 The primary purpose of the ACCESS-NRI Model Live Diagnostics package is to provide a simple, easy to use and accessible framework for the
-ACCESS modelling community to check, monitor, visualise and evaluate model behaviour and progress on currently running or ‘live’ ACCESS models on the Australian NCI supercomuter Gadi.
+ACCESS modelling community to check, monitor, visualise and evaluate model behaviour and progress on currently running or ‘live’ ACCESS models on Gadi.
 In addition to monitoring a live model, the package provides the functionality to load, visualise and compare legacy ACCESS model data with the selected live user model.

 What doe this package do?